Productisation for hardware founders

 What you receive

-A structured, engineer-reviewed productisation pack showing what is buildable, risky, and worth testing next.
+A structured productisation pack showing what is buildable, risky, worth refining, and ready to test next.

 • Structured product brief